felixlu/awesome-stars/README.md

 - [garrytan/gstack](https://github.com/garrytan/gstack) - Use Garry Tan's exact Claude Code setup: 23 opinionated tools that serve as CEO, Designer, Eng Manager, Release Manager, Doc Engineer, and QA
 - [Egonex-AI/Understand-Anything](https://github.com/Egonex-AI/Understand-Anything) - Graphs that teach &gt; graphs that impress.
 Turn any code into an interactive knowledge graph you can explore, search, and ask questions about.
 Works with Claude Code, Codex, Cursor, Copilot, Gemini C
 - [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - The API to search, scrape, and interact with the web at scale. 🔥
-- [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
+- [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - One local control plane for every AI agent: route across models, fuse new capabilities, orchestrate tools, and stay fully in control.
 - [nanocoai/nanoclaw](https://github.com/nanocoai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
 Connects to WhatsApp, Telegram, Slack, Discord, Gmail and other messaging apps,, has memory, scheduled jobs, and runs direct
 - [bytebase/dbhub](https://github.com/bytebase/dbhub) - Zero-dependency, token-efficient database MCP server for Postgres, MySQL, SQL Server, MariaDB, SQLite.
 - [vbgate/opencode-mystatus](https://github.com/vbgate/opencode-mystatus) - Check all your AI subscription quotas in one command.
 Supports OpenAI, Zhipu AI, and Google Antigravity.
 More platforms coming soon.